Yuukinaesa/PortSyncro/README.md

 ### Demo Account Behavior
 - If demo credentials are configured, a "Login Demo Account" button will appear on login and register pages
 - If demo credentials are not provided, the demo login button will be hidden
-- Demo account allows users to explore all features with sample data
+- Demo account allows users to explore all PortSyncro features with sample data
 - Demo data is isolated and doesn't affect other users

 ## 🎨 Design System

-This project uses **Tailwind CSS** with a custom Dribbble-inspired design system.
+PortSyncro uses **Tailwind CSS** with a custom Dribbble-inspired design system.
 The design system includes:

 - **Custom Color Palette**: Primary, secondary, accent, success, warning, and error colors
 - **Typography**: Inter font family with consistent sizing